TobiasRoland/mostly/_posts/2019-11-11-career-break.md

 ## Fears and goals

 My biggest fear for this project is failing to my overcome my procrastination.
-I have three things that I hope will keep me motivated and on track.
-I might adjust these over time, but I've set my initial values to the following:
+To combat it, I have some things that I hope will keep me motivated and on track.
+I might adjust these over time, for now though, I've set my initial values to the following:

 ##### Public goal setting